esphome/esphome-docs/components/display/nextion.rst

 As the communication with the Nextion LCD display is done using UART, you need to have an :ref:`UART bus <uart>` in your configuration with ``rx_pin`` both the ``tx_pin`` set to the respective pins on the display.
-By default the baud rate is 9600.
-To change that to something else (115200) add ``baud=115200`` in your program.s before the page line.
-This will set the nextion to listen on 115200 which is highly recommended.
+The Nextion uses a baud rate of 9600 by default.
+It may be configured to use a faster speed by adding (for example) ``baud=115200`` to the ``program.s`` source file (in the Nextion Editor) before the ``page`` line.
+This permits faster communication with the Nextion display and it is highly recommended.

 The below example configures a UART for the Nextion display to use